Funtek Raid Adventure : A low-cost, Land Rover style RC car

 With a revised, cleaner UI, the app promises to streamline the most common user processes.
 The new in-built editor features templates for editing and sharing videos quicker than ever before.

-The standard combo includes the aircraft, gimbal protector, intelligent flight battery, remote controller, micro usb cable, lightning/micro-USB/USB-c controller cables, 6 spare screws, a screwdriver a pair of spare propellers and a pair of spare control sticks.
+The includes the aircraft, gimbal protector, intelligent flight battery, remote controller, micro usb cable, lightning/micro-USB/USB-c controller cables, 6 spare screws, a screwdriver a pair of spare propellers and a pair of spare control sticks.

 Also available is a fly more combo including all of the above plus two extra flight batteries, two extra pairs of propellers, a 360° propeller guard and a two-way charging hub.